ayan15888/ayan15888/README.md

 - 👋 Hi, I’m @ayan15888
-- 🌱 I’m currently learning Web application pentesting
+- 🌱 I’m currently learning Web development
-- 🐍 I'm also learning python
+-  I'm also learning javascript with react,next js with frameworks like tailwind CSS and library such as react js
 -

 <!---